LLNL/zfp/docs/source/execution.rst

 As outlined in FAQ :ref:`#23 <q-parallel>`, the final compressed stream is independent of execution policy.

 Execution Parameters
 --------------------

 Each execution policy allows tailoring the execution via its associated *execution parameters*.
-Examples include number of threads, chunk size, scheduling, etc.  The :code:`serial` policy has no parameters.
+Examples include number of threads, chunk size, scheduling, etc.  The :code:`serial` and :code:`cuda` policies have no parameters.
 The subsections below discuss the :code:`omp` parameters.

 Whenever the execution policy is changed via :c:func:`zfp_stream_set_execution`, its parameters (if any) are initialized to their defaults, overwriting any prior setting.

 OpenMP Thread Count
 ^^^^^^^^^^^^^^^^^^^